reformcollective/reform-next-starter/README.md

 ## Local Setup

 1. Clone using the template in GitHub
-1. Init Library submodule: `git submodule update --init --recursive`
+1. Install (this will setup the library) with `pnpm install`
 1. Update all existing packages with `pnpm dlx npm-check-updates --deep -u` (feel free to update the starter repository as well)
-1. Enable package update checks in `.github/workflows/call-check-updates.yml`
-1. Update the README.md to remove these instructions and add project-specific image and name below
+1. Update the README.md to add project-specific image and name below
+1. Delete the `app/visual-tests` folder

 ## Online Setup

 1. Configure branch rules on github (you should export and import the starter's rule set)
 1. In repository settings, enable "Always suggest updating pull request branches", "Allow auto-merge", and "Automatically delete head branches"
-1. Enable github pages in settings so that lighthouse tests can push to it
 1. Set up a Netlify build and link to sanity if available/part of project
-1. Add .env variables (if any) to Netlify, Notion, and Github (beware fancy quotes)
+1. Add .env variables (if any) to Netlify, Notion, and Github (beware fancy quotes) (see sanity setup)
 1. Delete _summary_ commit checks from netlify notifications. do not delete the _state_ commit checks.

 ## Design Setup

 1. Add any typography to `app/styles/fonts/typography.ts`, and configure a default text color/style in `app/layout.tsx`
 1. Add any text styles to `app/styles/text.ts`
-1. Configure the library config according to this project's needs. for example, remove the default transitions.
+1. Configure the library config according to this project's needs. for example, you should remove the default transitions.
 1. Update the `app/manifest.webmanifest` to include colors and metadata

 ## Sanity Setup or Removal

-1. If this project could be using a CMS, set up a new project in Sanity.
+If this project could be using a CMS, set up a new project in Sanity.
 If we're not sure, just leave it using the starter's project until we know (it's easy to remove if unneeded, but a pain to add back in)

 ### Removing Sanity